What TSA Allows and Restricts: A-Z Travel Security Guide

 20.baggiesBaggies to put your wipes and dirty diapers in are acceptable.

-TSA has a saying, “Kids rule the airport,” which means that everything TSA approved means almost everything is permissible, and they make it easier when you fly with your child.
+TSA has a saying, “Kids rule the airport,” which means that more things are permissible, and they make it easier when you fly with your child.
 Airport security intends to offer respect to you and your child and make your transition easier.

 However easy they make it to fly, you will still need to purchase a ticket for a child 2 years old or older.
 Children under 5 need an adult to fly with them.